cathy-kim95/cathy-kim95.github.io/essays/Journey_to_Software_Engineering.md

 Like I stated above, I did not have any chance to develop a program.
 I was assigned to do the assignments, and mostly it was just running the code.
 What I picked up?
-I learned how to code the computer language, but it did not help me understand the problem theologically.
+I learned how to code the computer language, but it did not help me understand the problem theoretically.
 My interest in software engineering is simple.
 I want to learn how software is working and how to design them.

 Besides, I also did not have any chance to work as a team.
 I heard working as a team is a significant feature of the computer science field.
 My other interest in the course is to learn how to work as a team to accomplish the goal.
 Learning to cooperate with others as a teammate will make me an efficient programmer when I jump into the real world.
 Those are the principal theme that I am looking forward to in the ICS314.
-Now I will start my journey soon to learn a tremendous amount of real-world programming.